 Ambassador Profile – Dr Nirvana Leaver, England.

-Hi, I’m Nirvana – Co-Founder of the Dick Vet Wildlife Conservation Society and Edinburgh University graduate.
+Hi, I’m Nirvana – Co-Founder of the Dick Vet Wildlife Conservation Society at the Royal Dick Veterinary College and Edinburgh University graduate.
 I have been a part of The Expedition Project Ambassador team since 2019.

-Although I have been working with The Expedition Project since 2019, since March 2020, we’ve been doing live streams and developing online courses with the help of Wildlife Vets like Dr Peter Rogers, and fellow ambassadors from around the world.
+I have been working with The Expedition Project since 2019 doing live streams and developing online courses with the help of Wildlife Vets like Dr Peter Rogers, and fellow ambassadors from around the world.

 WHEN DID I FIRST REALISE, I WANTED TO BE A VET?